Training Outcomes Within Your Budget!

 What are the types of Mortgages?

-There are multiple types of Mortgages that depend upon various factors such as rate of interest and duration of term.
+There are various kinds of Mortgages through which the Loan amount varies depending on the rate of interest, the size of term, and much more.
 Let us look at a few of them to gain clarity:

 Fixed-rate Mortgages